SHINlGAMl/EXTENSIONREADER.py/README.md

 # EXTENSIONREADER.py
- reading the extension of the user input
+ reading the extension of the user inputed filename